nielssorensen/OpenEmu-wiki/Next-Version.md

 - possibly in-game screenshot indicator (like save game 'notification')
 - ~~check in-game save state notification~~ 6f082f03a3019f1385f308b0e44f5319fd9aab8c
 - ~~Alerts: Whenever you type into one of our modals, the keyboard presses will register for the both text field and emulator control.
 Should drop responder status whenever text field is in focus?~~ fb9a210291fa8006811c8cbe77f1999e8ce655bd
-- Alerts: (related to above) Press ‘save hotkey’ twice makes two dialogs appear.
-To replicate, bind a 'special key' for 'Save' and press the button over and over.
+- ~~Alerts: (related to above) Press ‘save hotkey’ twice makes two dialogs appear.
+To replicate, bind a 'special key' for 'Save' and press the button over and over.~~ 6f082f03a3019f1385f308b0e44f5319fd9aab8c
-- Popup menus: Are rounded corners for the top part of menu items missing in 10.10?
-I can't remember if they were ever there before :P
+- ~~Popup menus: Are rounded corners for the top part of menu items missing in 10.10?
+I can't remember if they were ever there before :P~~ submenus don't have rounded corners at the top
 ***

 ## Next Version (later…)